ChornChhery/ChatBot-with-React-Python/readme.md

 ## ⚡ Already Cloned?
 Start Here

-If you just cloned this repo, follow these steps to get it running:
+> If you just cloned this repo, follow **only these steps**.
+Do NOT follow the "Build From Scratch" section below — those files already exist in the repo.

 ### 1. Install prerequisites (one time only)